Vikci/woodpecker_module/README.md

   1. Login to your OpenEMR installation as an administrator
   2. Go to your menu and select Modules -> Manage Modules
-  3. Click on the Unregistered tab in your modules list
-  4. Find your module and click the *Register* button.
-This will reload the page and put your module in the Registered list tab of your modules
-  5. Now click the *Install* button next your module name.
+  3. Now click the *Install* button next your module name.
-  6. Finally click the *Enable* button for your module.
+  4. Finally click the *Enable* button for your module.

-## Contributing
-If you would like to help in improving the skeleton library just post an issue on Github or send a pull request.